-The Board of Directors knows of no other matters to be submitted to the meeting.
+The Board of Directors knows of no other matters to be submitted to the shareholders at the annual meeting.
 If any other matters properly come before the meeting, then the persons named in the enclosed form of proxy will vote the shares they represent in such manner as the Board may recommend.